 Flex ductwork is easy to install, but it's a treacherous road should your contractor have taken it.
-There are many pitfalls were simply unbeknown to many HVAC contractors on the implications of their work.
-Here is a short list of pitfalls Green ID's energy auditors typically find in an attic.
+There are many pitfalls unbeknownst to many HVAC contractors on the implications of their work.
+During our Energy Audits, here is a short list of pitfalls Green ID typically finds in a home’s ductwork.

 1. Improper size

-Every wye split adds 10 feet in length to your duct runs, so after the 4th wye split don't be surprised that the airflow is weak when your heating and cooling system needs to add an extra 40 feet of run to its load.
+Every wye split adds 10 feet in length to your duct runs, so after the 4th wye split don't be surprised that the airflow is weak.
+Your heating and cooling system essentially needs to add an extra 40 feet of run to its load.
 By rerouting the ducts to come right off the main supply plenum you will likely get much better airflow and your HVAC system won't have to work as hard.

-Yes the color of your ductwork matters.
-In the 1970's home's were built without good attic ventilation and with a horrible duct product that actually deteriorates, becomes brittle and cracks open.
+Yes, the color of your ductwork matters.
+In the 1970s, homes were built without good attic ventilation and with a horrible duct product that actually deteriorates, becomes brittle and cracks open.
 That sounds like a horrible product and it is.
-This would be one time where a full duct replacement is in order and possible a better design done for proper airflow.
+This would be one time where a full duct replacement is in order along with creating a better design for proper airflow.

 If your home ever had a swamp cooler, the swamp cooler ductwork may still be connected to the main ductwork of the house.
-Contrary to many beliefs, homeowners will save more money by capping off the evap duct and sealing the entire duct system than homeowners do by using the swamp cooler 3 months out of the year.
+Contrary to many beliefs, homeowners will save more money by capping off the evap duct and sealing the entire duct system rather than a homeowner using the swamp cooler for three months out of the year.

 Even though metal ductwork is actually great for airflow and moves air with much less resistance than flex ductwork, if a home had an addition done to it, that ductwork is probably not the best design to help keep the homeowners comfortable.
-One bad thing about metal trunk ductwork is the location of the registers is always close to the doors of rooms which can cause comfort issues and poor air circulation.
-By installing a properly designed duct system, we can locate the ducts in the proper place in each room depending on the rooms heat gain and energy model.
+One bad thing about metal trunk ductwork is that the location of the registers is always close to the doors of rooms.
+This can cause comfort issues and poor air circulation.
+By installing a properly-designed duct system, we can locate the ducts in the proper place in each room depending on the rooms heat gain and energy model.